How To Build a Product Marketing Knowledge Base To Support AI Marketing

 But that's a situation enjoyed by relatively few marketers; mainly those working in enterprise environments.

-One way we can start to bridge the gap is to pair smaller more nimble data assets like Product Playbooks with Generative AI to scale deliverables without escalating budgets or workloads.
+One way to bridge the gap is to pair smaller more nimble data assets like Product Knowledge Bases with Generative AI and Agentic AI tools to scale deliverables without escalating budgets or workloads.

-There's a long list of marketing deliverables that can be enhanced and accelerated by adding the Product Playbook to the knowledge base of Generative AI tools like NotebookLM, ChatGPT Projects, and Custom GPTs:
+There's a long list of deliverables that can be enhanced by adding the Product Marketing Knowledge Base to a wider Marketing Knowledge Base as part of a AI-Enabled Marketing system, or directly to tools like NotebookLM, ChatGPT Projects, and Custom GPTs:

 What's Inside the Data-Centric Product Playbook